MarcoScaletta/ABS-case-studies/README.md

 ##### Proving Java+AE
 To prove the main contract of a method that contains an abstract statement it is necessary select the first contract of the list for the method called `JML operation contract 0`.

+##### Proving Java without AE
+If AE is not used in a method there is exactly one contract to be proved for that method.

 #### Start proof search
 Once the proof is selected it is possible to start the search by pressing the green button: